 WHY A METRE MATTERS

-In the remaining States and Territory (Victoria, Western Australia and Northern Territory) without a metre matters legislation, existing road rules should be amended to specify the minimum distances drivers must allow when overtaking cyclists.
+In the remaining State and Territory (Victoria and the Northern Territory) without a metre matters legislation, existing road rules should be amended to specify the minimum distances drivers must allow when passing cyclists.

-A metre matters calls for the current wording in the road rules to be changed from ‘sufficient distance’ to:
+A metre matters calls for the current wording in the road rules to be changed from ‘sufficient distance’ to a minimum of:

 - 1m in speed zones up to and including 60km/h